ViaXLabs/tools/hygiene/README.md

         └── repoC/          # Yet another Git repository
 ```

+The script will recursively scan “repos” and (for example) produce a fix script to add missing directories or files by copying from “model-repo”.

 ---

 ## How It Works

 1. **Dependency Check:**
-   The script verifies that `jq` is installed.
+   The script first checks whether `jq` is installed and provides installation instructions if it isn’t.
 2. **Configuration Loading & Tilde Expansion:**
-   Reads settings from `config.json` and expands any path starting with `~` to your HOME directory.
+   It reads configuration values from the JSON file and expands any path that begins with `~` to the HOME directory.
 3. **Backup:**
-   If an output fix script already exists, it is backed up with a timestamp.
+   If the output file already exists, it is backed up (renamed with a timestamp) before a new fix script is created.
 4. **Recursive Scan:**
-   All `.git` directories under `scan_dir` are located using `find`.
-The parent of each `.git` folder is considered a repository root.
+   It uses the `find` command to locate all `.git` directories under the specified `scan_dir` and treats the parent of each as a repository root.
 The model repository is skipped.
 5. **Status Block Generation:**
-   For each repository, a commented status block shows which required directories/files exist (with file line count comparisons) and which are missing.
+   For each repository, a commented status block is added to the fix script showing which required directories exist and which files exist (with a comparison of line counts to the model file) alongside those that are missing.
-6. **Fix Commands Generation:**
+6. **Fix Command Generation:**
-   If any required items are missing, active commands (`mkdir -p` and `cp`) are generated to fix them.
+   If any required items are missing, active commands (e.g., `mkdir -p` and `cp`) are appended to the fix script.
 7. **Optional Execution:**
-   If the `--apply` flag is provided, the script runs the generated fix script immediately.
+   If you run the script with the `--apply` flag, the generated fix script is executed immediately.
 8. **Output:**
-   The fix script is generated at the specified path and is made executable.
+   Finally, the fix script is made executable and its location is reported.

 ---

 ## Testing the Script

-You can test the script with the following steps:
+Follow these steps to test the script:

 1. **Set Up a Test Environment:**